Christian0330/FunctionFrontend/README.md

 - Simple user interface to manage deposits and withdrawals.
 - Real-time interaction with Ethereum smart contract using `ethers.js`.
 - Uses MetaMask for easy Ethereum wallet integration.

+## Authors
+Metacrafter Chris_Narumi.

+## License
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.